The Illustration Art Collection Of Carl J. Pugliese Will Be Auctioned October 14Th By Bruneau & Co

 Joseph Christian Leyendecker was one of the most prominent and financially successful freelance commercial artists in the U.S. He was active between 1895 and 1951, producing drawings and paintings for hundreds of posters, books, advertisements, and magazine covers and stories.
 He is best known for his 80 covers for Collier's Weekly, 322 covers for The Saturday Evening Post and advertising illustrations for B. Kuppenheimer men's clothing and Arrow brand shirts.
 He was one of the few known gay artists working in the early 20th century in the U.S.

-The event will be held live in the Bruneau & Co. gallery located at 63 Fourth Avenue in Cranston, as well as online via LiveAuctioneers.com, Invaluable.com, Bidsquare.com, bidLIVE.Bruneauandcoand the mobile app“Bruneau & Co.” on iTunes or GooglePlay.
+The event will be held live in the Bruneau & Co. gallery located at 63 Fourth Avenue in Cranston, as well as online via LiveAuctioneers, Invaluable, Bidsquare, Bruneauandco and the mobile app“Bruneau & Co.” on iTunes or GooglePlay.

 A preview will be held in the Cranston gallery on Thursday and Friday, October 12th and 13th, from 9 am to 4 pm Eastern time, as well as on auction day, October 14th, or by appointment.
 To schedule an appointment, call 401-533-980 or send an email to .
 In addition to live and online bidding, phone and absentee bids will also be accepted.